aharvet/uniswitch/README.md

 # Uniswitch

-Uniswitch is an Ethereum smart contract protocol that enables users to exchange ether and ERC20 tokens together.
+Uniswitch is a protocol that enables users to exchange ether and ERC20 tokens together.
 The protocol works with liquidity pools that removes the need to match a maker and a taker order.
 The protocol takes a 0.25% fee for an ETH to token or token to ETH switch and a 0.5% fee for a token to token switch.